J1149/j1149.github.io/developers/pai_core_apis/help.md

   n= "RPC"
   t= "string"
   p= "Optional<br>(0 or 1)"
-  d= "The name of the RPC to get help for.
-If omitted, pai Core 0.9x will display an alphabetical list of commands; Pai Core 0.10.0 will display a categorized list of commands"
+  d= "The name of the RPC to get help for."
 %}

 *Result---a list of RPCs or detailed help for a specific RPC*